 Amazon (AMZN) is not only one of the most successful online retailers, but it’s also one of the few trillion-dollar U.S. companies that offers stocks.
-Founded in 1994 by CEO Jeff Bezos, the company offers an array of products and services to customers on a global scale.
+Founded in 1994 by Jeff Bezos, the company offers an array of products and services to customers on a global scale.
+Bezos stepped down as CEO in July 2021, with Andy Jassy taking his position.
 With its revenue and share price skyrocketing over the last few years, the company’s growth rate has attracted both rookie and experienced investors.

-Do you have specific questions about investing?
-Speak with a financial advisor today.
+If you have specific questions about investing, try speaking with a financial advisor.

 How to Buy Amazon Stock With a Brokerage Account